ATh0ft/ai-cloud-lab-shared-files/cancelling-jobs.md

 There are several scenarios where you might need to cancel jobs, such as when a job is stuck, running longer than expected, or you realize that the job parameters were set incorrectly.
-Here’s a guide on how to cancel jobs on AI-LAB with Slurm.
+Here’s a guide on how to cancel jobs with Slurm.

 ### Checking Job Status
 Before cancelling a job, it’s often useful to check its current status or job ID.
 You can list your currently running or queued jobs using the squeue command: